mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Region:** The Ironspine Holds
 **Seat:** Stonehaven
 **Rise:** 612-Present
-**Status:** Declining (Losing to House Ironmark)
+**Status:** Declining (Losing to House Ironforge)
 **Sigil:** Clenched stone fist on gray field

 ### History

 Ancient dwarven clan that ruled eastern Ironspine before the Unification.
-Initially more powerful than the minor Ironmark clan, they made a fatal mistake: sided with the wrong king during succession crisis in 780 CR.
+Initially more powerful than the minor Ironforge clan, they made a fatal mistake: sided with the wrong king during succession crisis in 780 CR.

 **The Fall:** ::
 - 780 CR: Backed losing claimant; punished with reduced territory
-- Rival clan Ironmark granted their best mines as reward for loyalty
+- Rival clan Ironforge granted their best mines as reward for loyalty
-- 893 CR: Ironmark discovered huge mythril deposit in former Stonefist land
+- 893 CR: Ironforge discovered huge mythril deposit in former Stonefist land
-- Began century-long decline as Ironmark prospered
+- Began century-long decline as Ironforge prospered
 - Forced to diversify into quarrying, stonework, mercenary services

 **Current Situation:** ::
 - Still noble but much reduced in power
-- Deep resentment of House Ironmark
+- Deep resentment of House Ironforge
 - Trying to rebuild through new ventures
-- 1243 CR: Discovered new mythril vein—disputed with Ironmark
+- 1243 CR: Discovered new mythril vein—disputed with Ironforge

 ### Current Status (1247 CR)